Research and Science:

 57% of parents in lower-performing schools are not satisfied with the communication they receive from their child’s school

 Scale, relevancy, personalization and timeliness of communications via SMS texting is made possible with the use of various artificial intelligence approaches including mimicking “cognitive” functions and using machine learning algorithms.
 Combining these technologies results in what is called an AI Chatbot.
-Rather than humans sending personalized nudges and messages to families and students, the AI Chatbot is able to offload that communication as well as respond to questions posed to the bot.
+Rather than humans sending personalized nudges and messages to families, the AI Chatbot is able to offload that communication as well as respond to questions posed to the bot.

-An AI Chatbot can respond 24/7 to a nearly limitless number of students and families at once.
+An AI Chatbot can respond 24/7 to a nearly limitless number of families at once.
 Chatbots have the potential to provide unprecedented support in real-time – which can streamline processes like attendance, student engagement and interventions.
 This enables advisors and support staff to focus on students who need more hands-on and personalized support.

 The research shows that weekly, automated alerts to families about missed assignments, grades and absences positively impacted student attendance and outcomes.
 Read the entire Dr. Peter Bergman research paper – click here.

 A new Institute of Educational Sciences report titled “Can Texting Parents Improve Attendance in Elementary School?
-A Test of an Adaptive Messaging Strategy” has just been published and highlights further evidence that SMS texting does improve student participation and outcomes.
+A Test of an Adaptive Messaging Strategy” has just been published and highlights further evidence that SMS texting does improve student success and outcomes.
 The report is in the right column for download.

-The Proof – Personal contact with parents and families improves outcomes
+The Proof – Personal contact with parents and families improves outcomes.

-Reported by Aft.org in 2019/20; schools with exemplar attendance recognize families as a resource to improving attendance and work to strengthen connections with them.
+Reported by Aft.org in 2019/20, schools with exemplar attendance recognize families as a resource to improving attendance and work to strengthen connections with them.
 Although this is essential, engaging with hundreds or thousands of families each school year can be time-consuming and expensive, and not all schools and districts have the resources to support this type of activity.
 The good news?
-There is new information that points to a new promise of using technology to engage students and families at scale.
+There is new information that points to a new promise of using technology to engage families at scale.

 Below are articles capturing details from Peter Bergman, Associate Professor of Economics and Education at Teachers College, Columbia University, and Co-Chair of the Education Technology Initiative at J-PAL and his studies on engaging parents through technology to improve academic outcomes.